Playboy club to miss date with sun-kissed Indian state

 Media reports suggest many other politicians and women’s groups share Lobo’s misgivings, but the Bharatiya Janata Party that rules Goa has not officially made its displeasure known.

-On Monday, though, Goa Chief Minister Manohar Parrikar told the state assembly that Playboy’s licence application had been rejected on “technical grounds”, citing rules that allow such licences for individuals but not companies.
+On Monday, though, Goa Chief Minister Manohar Parrikar told the state assembly that Playboy’s license application had been rejected on “technical grounds”, citing rules that allow such licenses for individuals but not companies.

 Playboy clubs are part of the hedonistic lifestyle promoted by octogenarian Hugh Hefner, founder of the Playboy magazine which features pictures of naked women.
 Playboy clubs around the world feature waitresses dressed in black satin bodices, bow ties, cuffs and bunny ears.